-Next, refer to the USC Articulation Office page for spring admits, which has many resources to help you.
-You can see if your courses have already been evaluated for transfer credit, or you can request pre-approval for any courses we have not previously reviewed, or find out which standardized exams fulfill GE Core Literacies or major-related requirements.
+Next, refer to the Undergraduate Transfer Credit Office page for spring admits, which has many resources to help you.
+You can see if your courses have already been evaluated for transfer credit, request pre-approval for any courses we have not previously reviewed, or find out which standardized exams fulfill GE Core Literacies or major-related requirements.

-Finally, please do not hesitate to call your USC Admission Counselor for help in selecting your courses.
+Finally, please do not hesitate to contact your admission counselor for help in selecting your courses.

 Consider these enrollment options:

-Located near the border between Switzerland and Italy, Franklin College, Switzerland, is committed to the liberal arts with an emphasis in promoting cross-cultural perspectives.
+Located in Lugano, Switzerland near the Italian border, Franklin University Switzerland is committed to the liberal arts with an emphasis in promoting cross-cultural perspectives.

 Most first-year spring admits choose to enroll in community college during the fall, close to their home.
 Community colleges local to USC encourage you to apply right away to allow ample time for placement testing and academic advisement.
 Some examples near USC include Santa Monica College, El Camino College, Pasadena City College, or West Los Angeles College.
 USC does not prefer one college over another, so choose a school that is convenient for you.

 Do not enroll in a four-year college under the false pretense of finishing your degree there.
 Doing so may take up a valuable space for someone else.
 Enroll in a non-degree or continuing education program.

 Taking a break between high school and college is a common choice around the world, and it is becoming increasingly popular in the U.S. Although USC does not maintain formal partnerships with these programs, here is a sampling of some opportunities for travel, volunteering or exploring in the U.S. and abroad.